Bringing Down the House (book): Synopsis

 The book's main character is Kevin Lewis, an MIT graduate who was invited to join the MIT Blackjack Team in 1993.
 Lewis was recruited by two of the team's top players, Jason Fisher and Andre Martinez.
 The team was financed by a colorful character named Micky Rosa, who had organized at least one other team to play the Vegas strip.
 This new team was the most profitable yet.
 Personality conflicts and card counting deterrent efforts at the casinos eventually ended this incarnation of the MIT Blackjack Team.

 Characters

 Kevin Lewis

 As revealed in the 2008 paperback edition of the book, Kevin Lewis's real name is Jeff Ma, an MIT student who graduated with a degree in mechanical engineering in 1994.
-Ma has since gone on to found a fantasy sports company called Citizen Sports (a stock market simulation game).
+Ma later went on to co-found a fantasy sports company called Citizen Sports (a stock market simulation game).

 Mezrich acknowledges that Lewis is the sole major character based on a single, real-life individual; other characters are composites.
 Nonetheless, Lewis does things in the book that Ma himself says did not occur.